GreaterHeight/Netflix-Content-Analysis-for-Movies-TV-Shows-Using-SQL/README.md

 **Objective:** Identify the top 10 actors with the most appearances in Indian-produced movies.

-### 10.Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+### 10. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords

 ```sql
 SELECT